Dyll’s Grand Tour

 The Grand Tour Event will take place between 1st and 28th July and while the ride itself is sure to be testing, the organisation of such an event provides additional challenges and Dyll is looking for your help.
 Dyll has already secured the support of a energy bar supplier, Pursu, to provide nutrition for the challenge and will be approaching other commercial sponsors in due course but if you'd like to help, or know someone who can help then please do get in touch at email@example.com or the Facebook page for the event.
 Anyone else who has talents they think would be of use - from masseurs to mechanics - are welcome to join the fun.
 Dyll also needs to borrow a motor home to act as the support vehicle for the challenge as well as volunteers to drive this and also perhaps join him on the road on alternate days.
 So if you know a motor home owner who might be able to help or fancy spending some of July in France yourself just let us know asap.

 While Dyll has been reluctant to seek charity donations for his cycling challenges since that first 3 Peaks 500 event - as he says "there are only so many times you can impose on people's generosity" - it seems silly not to benefit some good causes on the back of The Grand Tour.
-Dyll has therefore teamed up with a couple of Viva Velo's charity partners Bike 4 Cancer and Barnado's and set himself the target of raising £10,000.
+Dyll has therefore teamed up with some of Viva Velo's charity partners Bike 4 Cancer, Bowel Cancer UK, Bloodwise and Barnardo's and set himself the target of raising £12,000.
 So if you'd like to pledge a few pounds then you can do so by clicking below.